-Short on time or pastry bags/tips?
-You can still make em super cute by using an ice cream scoop or even a smaller cookie scoop full of frosting on top!
+- USE AN ICE CREAM OR COOKIE SCOOP: If you don’t have piping tips or don’t have time to pipe frosting on, use an ice cream scoop or even a smaller cookie scoop full of frosting on top!
 I see this style more and more in bakeries these days and love it!

 This recipe makes 8 cupcakes, but can easily be doubled.
 I settled on 8 for now since we are still somewhat in social distancing days and most people don’t have a need for 16 or 18 cupcakes.
 That said, it’s perfectly easy to double the amount.
 There is an option to double the recipe below or just use the recipe from my Boston Cream Pie Cupcakes.